The bubblegum petunia plant is a popular annual, known for its vigorous growth and beautiful pink flowers.

 Planting Bubblegum petunias

-Knowing when to plant annuals outside, how far apart to plant and where to plant your flowers can pose a lot of question for growers.
+Curious about when to plant annuals outside, how far apart to plant, and where to plant your flowers?

 Here’s some information on planting Bubblegum petunias to help guide you.